Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: Flavor-Changing Processes of the Left-Handed Fermions

 where

-These off-diagonal self-energies violate $CP$ because they do not involve the absolute values of the CP-violating matrices, in contrast to those calculated in the previous section.
-Most significantly, the rate of transition $u_L$ to $c_L$ is different from its counterpart: $c_L$ to $u_L$.
-The thermal mass for the latter, which is shown in Fig.\eqref{fig.transform2}, is given
+Comparing the self-energy diagrams, shown in Figs.~1 and 2, with this conversion process, depicted in Fig.~4, we can refer to the latter as an off-diagonal `self-energy' diagram.
+Note that this conversion amplitude is proportional to the quantity $m^2_{u^\prime_{L}-c^\prime_L}(T)$, which we denote as the off-diagonal mass-squared term.
+These off-diagonal self-energy amplitudes exhibit CP violation, since they depend on the complex CKM matrix elements rather than their absolute values, in contrast to the diagonal self-energy amplitudes calculated previously.
+The amplitude for the conversion of $u^\prime_L$ to $c^\prime_L$ is different from its counterpart: $c^\prime_L$ to $u^\prime_L$.
+The amplitude for the latter, shown in Fig.\eqref{fig.transform2}, is proportional to

-The key differences between Eqs. \eqref{4.11} and \eqref{4.8} lie in the fact that the CKM matrix is not symmetric, for instance $V^*_{11}V_{21}\neq V^*_{12}V_{11}$.
-This demonstrates that there is an asymmetry between the propagation of $u_L$ to $c_L$ and $c_L$ to $u_L$.
-The generalization of our results is illustrated in Fig.~\ref {fig.final}.
+The key differences between Eqs. \eqref{4.11} and \eqref{4.8} lie in the fact that the CKM matrix is not symmetric.
+This demonstrates that there is an asymmetry between the conversion of $u_L$ to $c_L$ and $c_L$ to $u_L$.
+The generalization of these results is illustrated in Fig.~\ref {fig.final}.
 For $i=k$, the results given by Eq.~\eqref{3.9} are applicable, while for $i\neq k$, the results corresponding to flavor-changing processes are relevant, with the corresponding off-diagonal thermal masses given below

-From the relations above, we can define the matrix structure of thermal masses applicable to self-energies.
-For clarity, the matrix form of the thermal masses for left-handed up-quarks is presented below
+Using these expressions, we can define the matrix structure of thermal masses applicable to self-energies.
+For instance, the matrix form of the thermal masses for left-handed up-quarks is presented below

-where the diagonal thermal masses were acquired in Eq.~\eqref{3.9}.
-This non-diagonal matrix is caused by the non-diagonality of the Yukawa sector, which, due to the lack of degrees of freedom, cannot be fully diagonal.
+where the diagonal thermal masses are given by Eq.~\eqref{3.9}.
+As mentioned above, the nondiagonal elements are due to the Yukawa interactions.
+This matrix does not commute with $\lambda^u $ given by Eq.~\eqref{2.5}, and hence cannot be simultaneously diagonalized.
 This is the main reason for the flavor changing of left-handed fermions in the symmetric phase.
-The key aspect of such propagations is that they do not occur at the tree level but instead emerge at the one-loop level.
-Because the off-diagonal components of CP-violating matrices are small, such propagations are small compared to diagonal ones.
-These propagations highlight the inability to define conventional propagators for left-handed fermions, necessitating exclusive analysis within the context of scattering processes.
-In contrast, as we mentioned before, the right-handed fermions retain their eigenstates, which we prove in the Appendix \eqref{app.3} explicitly.
+The key aspect of such conversions is that they do not occur at the tree level but instead emerge at the one-loop level.
+Since the off-diagonal elements of CP-violating matrices are small, such conversions are small compared to diagonal ones, {\it i.e.,} the one-loop corrections to the propagators.
+In contrast, as we mentioned before, the right-handed fermions retain their mass eigenstates, which we prove in the App.~\eqref{app.3}.